 Hear our Intern's take on supporting the City of Design Challenge so far!

-July 6, 2021, Detroit, MI – My name is Sydney Mantua and I am the Intern working with Ellie Schneider & the Design Core team on the City of Design Challenge.
+July 6, 2021, Detroit, MI - My name is Sydney Mantua and I am the Intern working with Ellie Schneider & the Design Core team on the City of Design Challenge.
 I am a communication designer at College For Creative Studies (CCS) and will be going into my senior year next fall.
+This internship is a part of the Applebaum Fellow Internship Program.
 I took this position because I want to stay in Detroit as I start my career and am interested in working for a company that really champions for design in Detroit.
 Design Core is known as the central hub for Detroit’s design community and I admire that they support and help Detroit based designers.
 They offer services to strengthen, grow and attract design businesses, and increase market demand for design services in order to advocate for design that improves lives locally and globally.
 The City of Design Challenge (CODC) is a new program for Design Core that encompasses everything Design Core stands for.
 I am excited to be a part of this competition & meet more wonderful and inspiring people in the Detroit community.

 The City of Design Challenge has begun and so far it has been a very exciting and eye-opening experience for everyone involved.
 Major contributors to the challenge’s success, John Marshall & Cezanne Charles from rootoftwo, help prepare and lead the sessions.
 I was not sure what to expect when accepting this internship position because the CODC is a new program, but I am very grateful that I am able to be a part of this team.
 The competition consists of mandatory training sessions, along with optional talks & workshops that allow the teams to be more conscious designers and learn from other members of the Detroit community.
 As the Design Challenge Intern, I feel like I have truly won a prize to be able to attend all the talks and events.
 At CCS we talk extensively about inclusive design and how to address the community in our work, but the sessions & talks of the competition have pointed out things I haven’t yet considered.
 It is also nice to work directly with individuals who combat these issues every day as they are working.
 I feel lucky to have this opportunity to hear from experts so early in my career.
 It is also great to hear from Detroiters from all different backgrounds.
 The things that the presenters and teams mentioned in the sessions and talks will stick with me throughout my career.